-A second line of evidence for R-O associations comes from manipulations of the R-O contingency.
-If an instrumental response is goal directed, then by definition it should be sensitive to the relation between the action and the outcome.
-If the outcome is made freely available, for example, then there is no need for the individual to go through the extra effort involved in making the instrumental response to earn that outcome.
+instrumental response to earn that outcome.
 Evidence showing the necessity of the R-O contingency on instrumental behavior comes from experiments using the omission procedure.
 In an omission procedure, a behavior is initially conditioned through pairings with reinforcement.
 After conditioning is established, the reinforcer is scheduled to be omitted if the subject makes a response.
 The reinforcer will be delivered, however, if the subject withholds responding.
 This procedure was developed for the purpose of dissociating instrumental from Pavlovian conditioned responding.
-The logic of the procedure is that Pavlovian conditioned responses (CRs) are not sensitive to the response-reinforcer contingency, and thus should not be affected by the omission of the reinforcer, whereas while instrumental responses, which by definition are sensitive to their own consequences, should be affected by the omission of the reinforcer.
+The logic of the procedure is that Pavlovian CRs are not sensitive to the response-reinforcer contingency and thus should not be affected by the omission of the reinforcer; whereas instrumental responses which by definition are sensitive to their own consequences should be affected by the omission of the reinforcer.
 This procedure has been useful in discriminating acquired responses that are Pavlovian or instrumental in nature.
 For example, Holland (1979) showed that the acquisition of magazine approach during a tone that was paired with food developed despite the fact that food was withheld if the animal approached the food magazine during the tone.
-Although magazine approach appeared goal directed, it was actually shown to be insensitive to the negative responsereinforcer contingency.
-Rather, magazine approach appears to be a Pavlovian response (see Dickinson, 1988, for a fuller discussion of the omission procedure).
+Although magazine approach appeared goal directed, it was actually shown to be insensitive to the negative response-reinforcer contingency.
+Rather, magazine approach appears to be a Pavlovian response (see Dickinson, 1988 for a fuller discussion of the omission procedure).

-More recently, demonstrations that animals are sensitive to the response-outcome contingency have been pursued for the explicit aim of showing the goal-directedness of instrumental behavior.
+More recently, demonstrations that animals are sensitive to the R-O contingency have been pursued for the explicit aim of showing the goal directedness of instrumental behavior.
 A simple method that demonstrates the goal-directed nature of instrumental responding is to deliver free (i.e., noncontingent) reinforcers during an instrumental session.
 Delivery of noncontingent food pellets during a session in which a rat is engaged in pressing a lever for food suppresses instrumental lever pressing.
-Moreover, if a rat has two manipulanda available, each delivering a different outcome, the suppressive effects of noncontingent delivery of one outcome is selective to the manipulandum that earns that outcome (Hammond, 1980; Dickinson and Charnock, 1985; Colwill and Rescorla, 1986; Dickinson and Mulatero, 1989).
+Moreover, if a rat has two manipulanda available, each delivering a different outcome, the suppressive effects of noncontingent delivery of one outcome are selective to the manipulandum that earns that outcome (Colwill and Rescorla, 1986; Dickinson and Charnock, 1985; Dickinson and Mulatero, 1989; Hammond, 1980).
 For example, Colwill and Rescorla trained rats on two instrumental responses (lever press and chain pull), each for a particular outcome (sucrose solution and food pellet).
 After response rates had stabilized, one of the outcomes was freely delivered in addition to being earned by the response.
 The rate of responding on the manipulandum that earned the noncontingent outcome decreased, while the rate of responding on the other manipulandum was unaffected.
-In some cases, noncontingent presentations of one outcome can depress both responses that earn that outcome and those that earn a different outcome, but the response that earns the same outcome that is made freely available shows significantly greater suppression (Figure 8; Balleine and Dickinson, 1998a).
+In some cases, noncontingent presentations of one outcome can depress both responses that earn that outcome and those that earn a different outcome, but the response that earns the same outcome that is made freely available shows significantly greater suppression (Fig. 8; Balleine and Dickinson, 1998a).